FNNDSC/pl-covidnet-train/README.rst

 Abstract
 --------

-run a COVID-NET training session.
+This plugin runs a COVID-NET training session.

 Synopsis